danwing/public-key-hash/draft-wing-settle-public-key-hash.md

 # Acknowledgments
 {:numbered="false"}

-This Internet Draft started as a document published by Martin Thomson in 2007.
+This draft was inspired by a document published by Martin Thomson in 2007; however, this draft takes a different approach by using long names.